steshaw/sauerbraten/bin_unix/readme.txt

 * Packaging Guide for Unix-like Operating System Developers/Maintainers

-If you are packaging Sauerbraten up for redistribution in a Linux distribution or other similar operating, please avoid using the "sauerbraten_unix" script in its default/unmodified form.
+If you are packaging Sauerbraten up for redistribution in a Linux distribution or other similar OS, please avoid using the "sauerbraten_unix" script in its default/unmodified form.
 You should at least set the SAUER_DATA variable to appropriately find the common Sauerbraten data files, or better yet replace it with a more appropriate way of starting Sauerbraten using the script as a basis.
 If the distribution happens to place program binaries in a specific